joshuaekingsbury/xmmpipe/README.md

 ```

 ### Region Boolean Strings Limitations
-evselect can only accept a boolean logic string for regions with a length/size of 1024 char/bytes.
+\<[pn][mos]spectra\> can only accept a boolean logic string for regions with a length/size of 1024 char/bytes.
 There are other ways to ignore or circumvent this region limit restriction that will be detailed at a later time.